Great British Breaks: Malvern Hills

 Where to stay

 Rooms at the country-house hotel Colwall Park range from modest and comfy to boudoir glamorous, with velvet chaise longues and hand-printed floral wallpaper (doubles from £75).
 In Great Malvern, Treherne House is a bed and breakfast with antique furnishings, a sunny conservatory and an award-winning breakfast (doubles from £99, B&B).

-The area isn’t packed with cutting-edge restaurants, but as well as chic rooms, Colwall Park serves up superb British classics, such as lamb shoulder faggot with lamb cutlet and roasted root vegetables, in a smart wood-panelled dining room (mains from £12).
+Where to eat The area isn’t packed with cutting-edge restaurants, but as well as chic rooms, Colwall Park serves up superb British classics, such as lamb shoulder faggot with lamb cutlet and roasted root vegetables, in a smart wood-panelled dining room (mains from £12).
 Food doesn’t get more “farm to fork” than at Green Cow Kitchens, on a working farm in Whitbourne.
 The chef used to work the land, and now serves gutsy dishes such as pheasant with liver, chestnuts and sprout tops (six-course dinner £39.50).